First anniv: Law FM promises improved educative, exciting progs

 According to the General Manager, Mr. Kelani Adeola, “the station helps listeners to know their rights and have better knowledge of the law.

-“Listeners will not only gain legal knowledge but also get entertained in most simplistic manner.”

-Adeola revealed that its programmes and news are presented in pigin, English and indigenous languages.
+“Listeners will gain legal knowledge but also get entertained in the most simplistic manner.”
+Adeola revealed that its programmes and news are presented in pidgin, English and indigenous languages.

-Reviewing its operation in the last one year, the Executive Director, Monisola Tayo-Oyetibo, said the response has been encouraging especially the acceptability by the audience, aside taking back information, which has helped to evolve new offerings and programmes.
+Reviewing its operation in the last one year, the Executive Director, Monisola Tayo-Oyetibo, said the response has been encouraging.

-She stressed that going forward the station will go deeper into its mandate, as it evolves with time.

-Tayo-Oyetibo, also said that the station is listened to outside Lagos as people often call in from outside Lagos during its phone-in programmes.